 Transfer students admitted to Carleton University come from a variety of educational backgrounds and receive transfer credits on admission to a degree program.
-Transfer credits can effect things such as year standing and course registration choices.
+Transfer credits can affect things such as year standing and course registration choices.
 This means you may require registration assistance with course selection.

 - Your Academic Audit is your ‘road map’.
 It tells you the courses you need in order to complete your degree and shows what you already have completed, including your transfer credits.